MakeSchool-Tutorials/Drift-Unity-VR/P7-Drift/content.md

 Since the levels are sorted by name, by the way, if we want to reorder them, we just need to prepend some number to the file name, like 00\_Level2, 01\_Level1, or something like that.
 Note that our implementation also allows renaming in a super-simple way, since the XML file just gets rewritten.

+>[action]
-In order for this code to work, we’ll need to move all our levels into a folder named Levels, so do that.
+>In order for this code to work, we’ll need to move all our levels into a folder named Levels, so do that.

 ![](../media/image117.png)